 Can You Get an SBA 7(a) Loan for a Medical Practice?

-Right now, there are over 230,000 medical practices in the United States, and if you’re a doctor looking to start, purchase, or expand your medical practice, an SBA 7(a) loan could be the perfect choice.
-SBA 7(a) loans are available for all kinds of medical practices, including physical therapy
+If you’re a doctor looking to start, purchase, or expand your medical practice, an SBA 7(a) loan could be a great choice.
+Find out why.

-SBA Microloans, which come in amounts between $10,000 and $50,000, are the smallest loans offered by the Small Business Administration .
-SBA Microloans are ideal for small startups, borrowers with limited collateral, or those who just need a small financial boost to get through a rough period in th
+SBA Microloans, which come in amounts between $10,000 and $50,000, are the smallest loans offered by the Small Business Administration.

 Are there SBA Loans for Women Entrepreneurs?